kiliankoe/SwiftLibrary/README.md

 .package(url: "https://github.com/ReactiveX/RxSwift", from: "3.6.1"),
 ```

 Apodidae will try to figure out if the project in the current directory uses Swift 3 or 4 and output accordingly.
-You can also override manually using the `--swiftversion n` flag.

 It's also possible to add a specific version or other requirement.
 All you have to do is add `@requirement` to the end of the package.
 This syntax may feel familiar if you've used npm.
 The following all work.